 A VM contains a complete operating system with its own kernel, which provides stronger isolation.
 Containers share the host operating system kernel, so they are lighter, faster, and ideal for microservices.
 Choose VMs when security and OS separation matter most.
 Choose containers when speed and scalability are important.

-For a deeper look at the differences, explore VM vs Containers to see when to choose each for your workloads.
+For a deeper look, explore VM vs Containers and VM vs Container to see when to choose each.

 VM vs Bare Metal

 Bare metal servers run the operating system directly on hardware with no virtualization layer.
-This results in maximum performance and the lowest latency.
-VMs have some overhead but offer greater flexibility, scalability, and ease of management.
-For very heavy workloads and high-performance computing, bare metal is the better option.
-For general scalable environments, VMs are more practical.
+This results in maximum performance.
+VMs have some overhead but offer greater flexibility and ease of management.

 VM vs VirtualBox